Permit Test Florida Online

-Why stand in line at the DHSMV just to take your Florida permit test in a crowded room, full of noise and distractions?
+Why stand in line at the driver's license office just to take your Florida permit test in a crowded room, full of noise and distractions?

-If you're under the age of 18, you can take a permit exam from home, online!
-We offer the official online Florida permit test.
-Our permit test includes the same 50 questions you would be asked at the DHSMV - except you can take it from the comfort of home.
+If you're under the age of 18, you can take the permit test online!
+We offer the official Florida permit test.
+Our online Florida permit test includes the same questions you would be asked at the driver's license office - except you can take it from the comfort of your home.

-And if you don't pass it on your first try, don't worry: you can retake the test!
+And if you don't pass it on your first try, don't worry: you can retake the Florida driver's permit test!

 What about taking the Florida permit test online for those over 18?
-Unfortunately, if you're 18+, the DHSMV requires you take the permit exam in-person.
+Unfortunately, if you're 18+, the state of Florida requires you to take the permit exam in person.

-See here for a complete list of Florida DMV locations.
+Click here for a complete list of Florida driver services locations.